-This is the first annual report of the Norfolk Police and Crime Panel ("the Panel"), which was established in 2012 in compliance with the Police Reform and Social Responsibility Act 2011.
-The report covers the Panel's activities during the past year, but also reflects on the impact it has had throughout the term of office of Norfolk's second Police and Crime Commissioner, Lorne Green.
+This is the third annual report of the Norfolk Police and Crime Panel ("the Panel"), which was established in 2012 in compliance with the Police Reform and Social Responsibility Act 2011.
+The report covers the Panel's activities during the past year.